The drug programs department has several functions:

 For more information about the program or to find the nearest training site, visit the Toward the Heart website.

-Naloxone is now available outside of pharmacies without a prescription.
+Naloxone is available outside of pharmacies without a prescription and for free at community pharmacies.
 It is important that anyone administering naloxone call 9-1-1 first, and be aware that naloxone may cause withdrawal symptoms for the patient.
 Family and friends should be adequately instructed on how to recognize the signs of overdose, how to administer naloxone, and how to monitor the patient’s progress until help arrives.

 For more information and resources regarding naloxone, visit the College of Pharmacists of BC website.

 RACE Rapid Access to Consultative Expertise

 RACE was created to enhance patient care and provide timely treatment advice.
 Easier access to the specialist reduces wait times or eliminates the need for referral, and can triage utilization of walk-in or emergency department services.
 The family physician or nurse practitioner may phone the RACE line and either speak to a specialist immediately, or receive a return call within two hours.